CoralVentures/coral_flutter/docs/coral_packages.md

 4. coralTestGroup and coralTestMockedApp
 5. CoralTester (wired up for you)

-1) All of our tests will start from our actually `App` widget. `CoralMockedApp` is a way to mock out the repository layer used by your blocs.
+1) All of our tests will actually start from our `App` widget. `CoralMockedApp` is simply a way to mock out the repository layer used by your blocs.
 See the counter_example for use of `CoralMockedApp` and the data_layer_example for how to extend the CoralMockedApp and add additional repositories.

 2. The `CoralTestBlocObserver` is wired up for you and will keep track of bloc events as well as the analytic events that would have been sent off to Segment.

-3. The `coralTestExecutable is a default test configuration that should be used like this:
+3. The `coralTestExecutable` is a default test configuration that should be used like this:

 ```dart
 // test/flutter_test_config.dart